Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_kernels.rst

 Existing kernel functions in Shark are a good starting point for writing a specialized kernel function.
 It is always a good idea to look for a related kernel before reinventing the wheel.
-However, for the purpose of this tutorial and for completeness sake we will now start from scratch.
+However, for the purpose of this tutorial we will start from scratch.

 Example Kernel